 - 🥣 Main Ingredients: Cottage cheese, honey, vanilla extract, and mix-ins

-- 📖 Dietary Info: High-protein, gluten-free, refined sugar-free
+- 📖 Dietary Info: High-protein, gluten-free, refined sugar-free, nut-free

-- ⭐ Why You'll Love It: Most cottage cheese ice cream recipes turn out icy or bland - this one is ultra creamy, perfectly sweet, and actually scoopable every time thanks to a tested blend-and-freeze method.
+- ⭐ Why You'll Love It: Most cottage cheese ice cream recipes turn out icy or bland.
+This one is ultra-creamy, perfectly sweet, and scoopable every time thanks to a tested blend-and-freeze method.

 SUMMARIZE & SAVE THIS CONTENT ON

 I've been making cottage cheese and Greek yogurt desserts for years as an easy way to add protein without sacrificing flavor.
-Recipes like my protein chocolate mousse, frozen yogurt granola bars, and mini protein cheesecakes are some of my most popular-they're simple, satisfying, and actually taste like dessert.
+Recipes like my protein chocolate mousse, frozen yogurt granola bars, and mini protein cheesecakes are some of my most popular.

-This cottage cheese ice cream is one I've tested over and over to get the texture just right.
-Most versions online turn out icy or too tangy, but a few small tweaks make this one creamy, smooth, and actually scoopable.
+I've tested this one dozens of times to get the texture right.
+Most versions online turn out icy or too tangy, but a few small tweaks make this creamy, smooth, and actually scoopable.
+I'm obsessed with the cookies-and-cream version, and I love topping a scoop with my high-protein edible cookie dough.

 Jump to: